Zero is the new Hero in search engine rankings.

 The whole internet is flooded with them and though, some of them were good – no one actually explained the basic steps.

 This is where i had to design my own strategy.
 Within a week of optimizing all the weblinks which were in top 10 positions and had position zero position in google, I was able to dethrone my rivals and “capture” position zero for at least 5 keywords.

 I did take me some time to discover my “Eureka” moment but when it happened, it was “sweet”.
 Like Archimedes, i did run around the home (with my modesty covered 🙂 ) shouting “Eureka!”.

 Here is how i got my weblinks to rank at Position Zero:

 The first step was to create a list of all the keywords where we ranked in the top 10.
 Then i went and checked google for each keyword and made a note of keywords that had featured snippet (position zero) in search engine rankings.

 Don’t get a panic attack “OMG!
 This is a lot of work.
 I will faint.
 I am a small business owner.
 I have one brain, two hands, and one life.
 How the hell do I do so much work?”

 Here is a list of free SEO keyword research tools which also have rank tracking capability (you might have to buy their paid version) to help you avoid that entrepreneur’s panic attack which is always around the corner.

-The tools also give you a list of keywords showing the ones with featured snippet at position zero.
+The tools also give you a list of keywords showing the ones with a featured snippet at position zero.

 This is how I used one of the tools (rank tracker) to get keywords where we ranked in top 10 and the keywords had featured snippet at position zero: